-Over Christmas 2015, the Museum of London displayed a selection of Christmassy items from our collection, ranging from a magnificent ballet dress once worn by Anna Pavlova, to some humble tinplate toys.
+Over Christmas, we look at a selection of Christmassy items from our collection, ranging from a magnificent ballet dress once worn by Anna Pavlova, to some humble tinplate toys.
 Every one of these toys was imported from Germany and sold on London’s streets for a single penny in the early years of the 20th century.

 The penny toys are a small part of a large collection of penny toys and novelties donated to the Museum of London in 1918 by Ernest King.
 Ernest worked as a Company Director for the straw hat maker Melch and Sons.
 Based at the firm’s headquarters in Gutter Lane, he was well placed to observe the activities of the numerous ‘gutter merchants’ trading in the nearby St Paul’s and Ludgate Circus area.
 Between 1893 and 1918 King purchased over 1500 items from the street traders, and in 1918 donated his collection to the museum.
 He also gave us two notebooks listing all the objects and their date of purchase, and a scrapbook filled with news cuttings reporting the plight of the street sellers.